lewissmatos/manejalo/README.md

-# 💰 Manejalo!
+# 💰 PRESUPU3STALO!

-**Manejalo** is a minimalist, privacy-focused web app that helps you track your personal budget, visualize your expenses, and stay on top of your financial goals — month after month.
+**Presupuestalo** is a minimalist, privacy-focused web app that helps you track your personal budget, visualize your expenses, and stay on top of your financial goals — month after month.

 ---